 This is how most scans will look when imported to RayWare: jagged along the edges and no depth in the 3d rendering of the scan.
 It is important to understand that proper STL models have to be "watertight" - meaning that all surfaces of the model connect to another surface with no undefined holes/edges.
 When you see an area with a striped pink or black pattern, that's meshmixer telling you that you're looking at the backside of a model as opposed to a surface of it - you should never see this shading on models that are ready to print.

-In RayWare you can easily spot models like this because the area that is shaded in MeshmMixer is see-through (see below).
+In RayWare you can easily spot models like this because the area that is shaded in MeshmMixer is see-through or black (see below).
+Rayware 2.x versions will show a thumbs down when it detects unrepaired or damaged scans being imported.

 There are several similar workflows you can use to repair these models.
 Here I am going to explain the simplest method that works on the most popular scanners we see on the market (Trios, Itero, Carestream, Cerec, etc., all will work with this method).
 There are great resources on Youtube and Facebook to see workflows others have developed.

 Now we want to go to Edit > Plane Cut - this brings up a flat plane to use as a cutting tool against your model.
-You can use the modifiers in the center to drag it to a different position or draw a line with your cursor.
+Sometimes by default the increments this wants to move in are too large - press the up/down arrows on your keyboard while this tool is selected to change adjust the granularity in the movements of the cutting tool.
 The fatter blue arrow reverses the cutting direction.
 Press accept to make the change.
 Cut away anything that is not necessary for the functionality of this model.

 Next, click the Select button from the tab on the left.
 Toggle the tool at the top from Brush to Lasso and use your cursor to circle any areas you would like to select.
 Press Delete/Backspace to trim the selected areas.

-After trimming all the excess parts of the model we press CTRL+A to select the entire model.
+After trimming all the excess parts and completing small repairs, we press CTRL+A to select the entire model.
 It will turn orange when selected and a new tab will pop up.
 Press B to bring up the Smooth Boundary Tool and accept the default settings.
 Then press D to bring up the extrusion tab.

 The final step is to use MeshMixer's built-in repair tool to be sure there are no remaining defects in the file.
 Go to Analysis>Inspector and press Auto Repair All.
 Then you can export the file in the binary .STL format and open it in RayWare!